 In an attempt to provide their customers with the best-fitting shoes, some shoe brands began creating female-specific climbing shoes.
 Five Ten was one of the first companies to do this, with the release of the Five Ten Diamond in 1997.
 This shoe was hailed in a new era of climbing shoe construction, and over the next decade, other leading shoe manufacturers would go on to develop their own range of female-specific climbing shoes.
 Today almost every climbing shoe comes in a high and low volume variation.

 Did you know that men and women have very different foot shapes?
 Women’s feet aren’t simply just smaller, scaled-down versions of men’s feet.
 Various studies have proven that the shape of men’s and women’s feet differ considerably in shape.
 This study, conducted in 2001, found that at least 93% of the time male and female foot characteristics differ considerably, especially when it comes to the toes, instep volume, and ball of the foot.
 Some of the most obvious differences include:

 - The arch of a woman’s foot is usually higher and more pronounced than a man’s.

 - The first toe (or big toe) is shorter and wider in women.

-- The ball of a woman’s foot is often wider (relative to the rest of the foot) than that of men.
+- The ball of a woman’s foot is often wider (relative to the rest of the foot) than that of a man.

-- The arch of a women’s foot tends to be higher than that of a man
+- The arch of a woman’s foot tends to be higher than that of a man

 - The inside of the foot arches considerably more